 John Meyer, sports writer for The Denver Post, covered his 12th Olympics in Rio in 2016, not to mention five world Alpine Ski Championships, and more than 100 World Cup ski events.
+He has been covering skiing, mountaineering and endurance sports since the 1980s.

 To his journalistic credit, John is: a member of the Colorado Ski & Snowboard Hall of Fame; recipient of the FIS Journalist Award from the International Ski Federation for lifetime achievement and contributions to the sport; a member of the Colorado Running Hall of Fame; and winner of the Jesse Abramson Award for excellence in track and field journalism.